Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Sociology’s Revered Canon

-Most revered among sociology’s sacred texts is undoubtedly “The Sociological Imagination” by C. Wright Mills.
+Most revered among sociology’s sacred texts is “The Sociological Imagination” by C. Wright Mills.
 A graduate student recalls how his professor “used to take out his dog-eared copy of the book and read passages out loud to me like a catechist”.

 According to the current sociology guru, Pierre Bourdieu, sociology, allows you to “think in a completely astonished and disconcerted way about things you think you had always understood”.
 “It reveals that which is hidden”.
 Students lap this up.

 Sociology, like other cults, rejects or ignores fact-based arguments opposed to their existing beliefs.
 Since it frowns on open discussions with adversaries, their bs arguments are allowed to circulate without being challenged.
-It is an echo chamber.
 Their values come to seem valid to themselves because they never associate with anyone who disagrees with them.
-“I'm not going to engage.
-He's evil”
+“Shut Up Oppressor”.
+I'm not going to engage.
+“He's evil”

 Dominated by the White Man's Gaze?